Fernthedev/qpm-action/README.md

     restore: true # will run restore on download
     cache: true #will cache dependencies
-    publish: "late" # Will publish the package at the end of the action run. `now` will publish the package at the end of the qpm step
+    publish: 'late' # Will publish the package at the end of the action run. `now` will publish the package at the end of the qpm step

     publish_token: ${{secrets.QPM_TOKEN}} # Token required for authorization publish to qpackages.com
     version: '1.0.0' # defaults to qpm version, do not include v